kyma-project/test-infra/docs/prow/prow-html-lens.md

 # HTML lens

-Spyglass HTML lens allows to display HTML files in the job result.
+Spyglass HTML lens allows to display HTML files in the job results.

 ## Usage